10 portfolio data sources every effective PMO needs to know

 First: create and compile the data.
 Most of it won't exist yet.
 That's the work.
 If you have a PPM tool you should have some of what you need, but be careful not to get lost in the operational detail, as great project data does not generally mean great portfolio data.

 A lighthouse doesn't illuminate the whole ocean.
-It puts the right light in the right place, at the right time, so the people at the helm can steer safely.
-That's exactly what a data-led PMO should do.
+It puts the right light in the right place, at the right time, so the ships can make it safely to land.
+That's exactly what a data-led PMO should do: get the right data, at the right time, to safely steer projects to benefits.

 Ready to start your journey to being a value-driven PMO?

-It's ironic that turning your PMO from a reporting shop to a value-driver needs to start with data...but it really does, because this transition is premised on replacing the outdated model of silo-based politics and watermelon reporting with a data-led mentality that responds to signals in the data.
+It's ironic that turning your PMO from a reporting shop to a value-driver needs to start with data...but it really does, because this transition is premised on replacing the outdated model of silo-based politics and watermelon reporting with a rational mindset informed by precision data.

 And without building those new sources of data, you're just another opinion in that noisy debate.